pandora-mccme/hdbmonitor/README.md

 We expect users to be familiar with SQL, but there is a caveat in Telegram.

 Usually monitoring channels must be private.
 It's impossible to send message to private channel by it's name, that's why we restricted channel field of `conf.dhall` to chat ids.
-And it's tricky to get id of a private channel.
-There is a lot of instructions over the Intenet, most of them suggest to turn channel to public, send any message to it via API and use `chat_id` from response (make sure it's prefixed with -100).
-Or there are several bots allowing to do this thing.
+Id of a private channel may be extracted from URL in a web version on Telegram.

 ### Attribution.